lambdamechanic/pctx/README.md

 ## Unified MCP

-Use the unified MCP to run Code Mode with MCP servers and want to persist the authentication connections and you do not need to register local tools.
+Use the unified MCP to run Code Mode with MCP servers and want to persist the authentication connections and you do not need to use agent tools (non-mcp tools).

 ```bash
 # Initialize config for upstream mcp connections